 Real Madrid file hate crime complaint after Vinicius targeted by racist abuse

-Brazil forward Vinicius was the subject of an alleged racist attack during Real’s 1-0 LaLiga defeat at Valencia on Sunday.
+The Brazil forward has highlighted what he describes as “continuous episodes spread across several cities in Spain” after he was the subject of an alleged racist attack during Real’s 1-0 LaLiga defeat at Valencia on Sunday.

-Valencia say police have identified a fan who made racist gestures at Vincius and that individual faces a lifetime stadium ban from the Mestalla.
+Valencia say police have identified a fan who made racist gestures at Vinicius and that individual faces a lifetime stadium ban from the Mestalla.

 We need your consent to load this Social Media content.
 We use a number of different Social Media outlets to manage extra content that can set cookies on your device and collect data about your activity.

+“What is missing to criminalise these people?
+And punish clubs sportingly?
+Why don’t sponsors charge La Liga?
+Don’t televisions bother to broadcast this barbarity every weekend?

+“The problem is very serious and communications no longer work.
+Not blaming me to justify criminal acts either.
+You are not football, you are inhuman.”

-The game was paused after the break as Vinicius pointed out to the referee those who were allegedly abusing him in the stands – and the 22-year-old later took to social media to say racism is ‘normal’ in LaLiga.
+The game was paused after the break as Vinicius pointed out to the referee those who were allegedly abusing him in the stands.

-“Real Madrid CF shows its strongest revulsion and condemns the events that took place yesterday against our player Vinicius Junior,” the club said in a strongly-worded statement on Monday.
+In a strongly-worded statement, his club said: “Real Madrid CF shows its strongest revulsion and condemns the events that took place yesterday against our player Vinicius Junior.

 “These facts constitute a direct attack on the coexistence model of our social and democratic state of law.